 Also, remember that it takes stamina and strength to keep fighting, even a hardened warrior would start flagging eventually if the fight carried on beyond his or her limit.

 Adrenaline is often flung into writing as some wonder-drug that can make a fighter invincible.

-If your characters are fighting a battle or war (Tutorial for that is here) adrenaline will not keep them going.
-It takes work, practice, building of stamina to keep the body (and mind) going after adrenaline has been and gone.
+If your characters are fighting a battle or war (check my article How to write powerful battles and wars) adrenaline will not keep them going.
+It takes work, practice, the building of stamina to keep the body (and mind) going after the adrenaline has been and gone.

 Example: Those who are well versed in fencing or martial arts will often litter the entire fight scene with exact terminology and minuscule detail of pose and moves.